ServiceStack/ServiceStackVS/angular-spa.md

 ![Running Karma tests via TRX](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/01-run-tests.png)

 ##### 02-package-server ######
-To keep the packaging of your server self contained within Grunt, this task performs the following tasks to get all the required server components staged in the `wwwroot` folder.
+To keep the packaging of your server self-contained within Grunt, this task performs the following tasks to get all the required server components staged in the `wwwroot` folder.

 - Restore NuGet packages
 - Release build
 - Clean server files in wwwroot folder
 - Copy server required files

-One of these server files included in an appsettings.txt.
-This can be used for overriding any application settings from the web.config and read them in using ServiceStacks `AppSettings` property in the AppHost.
+One of these server files included, is the `appsettings.txt`.
+This can be used for overriding any application settings from the `web.config` and read them in using ServiceStacks `AppSettings` property in the `AppHost`.

     SetConfig(new HostConfig
             {